Deploy a real-time API service#

 Publish the API service on the API Deployer#

-Recall that our Flow has a prediction model to classify credit card transactions as fraudulent or not.
-We have packaged this model as a prediction endpoint in an API service, but this service only exists on the Design node (our development environment).
+Recall that the Flow has a prediction model to classify credit card transactions as fraudulent or not.
+You’ve packaged this model as a prediction endpoint in an API service, but this service only exists on the Design node (the development environment).

 Important

 The remaining steps require that you are connected to the API Deployer.
 Dataiku Cloud users can follow instructions for adding the API node extension.
-Administrators of self-managed Dataiku instances should follow the reference documentation.
+Administrators of self-managed Dataiku instances should follow API Node & API Deployer: Real-time APIs in the reference documentation.

 The next step is to publish the API service from the Design node to the API Deployer.